secondo-database/secondo/WebUI/README.md

 ## Layout

-The map is the product, so the layout defaults to giving it the space:
+The map is the product, so the layout gives it the space:

-- **Console docked to the bottom** by default (the map keeps the full width) and kept short.
-Toggle it to the left with `⇦ left` / `⇩ bottom`.
+- **Console docked under the map**, across the full width and kept short.
+(It used to be dockable to the left as well; that only narrowed the map for no gain, so there is one layout.)
 - **Query history collapses** (`▾ history`) to leave just the command input as a slim bar — the history is rarely needed at length, and the map takes the freed height.
 - **Catalog collapses** to a thin rail (`◂` / `▸`), handing its width to the map.
 - **All panels are drag-resizable** via the splitters between them.
+- **Theme**: dark by default, switchable to a light grey one with `☀ light` / `☾ dark` in the console header.
+The whole UI is drawn from CSS custom properties (`src/styles.css`), so a theme is one palette block; the choice is applied as `data-theme` on `<html>` before the first render.
-- Layout, sizes and collapse state persist in `localStorage`.
+- Panel sizes, collapse state and theme persist in `localStorage`.

+**The query box grows with the query.** It is a textarea sized to its content (`src/console/Console.tsx`), so a long `select … from … where …` is readable while it is written instead of scrolling sideways in a one-line slit; past ~11rem it stops growing and scrolls. `⏎` runs the command as it always did and `⇧⏎` breaks a line; the line breaks are folded back to single spaces on the way to the server, so the log stays one line per command while `↑` brings the query back formatted. `↑`/`↓` recall from the first/last line, so in a multi-line query the arrows move the caret first.

+**The command history survives a reload.** The last 200 typed commands are kept in `localStorage` (`src/console/history.ts`), so `↑`/`↓` still walks back into what earlier sessions asked — a history file, as SecondoTTY keeps one in `.secondo_history`.
+Only the commands are stored, not their answers: a result belongs to the session that ran it (its geometry is on a map that a reload drops anyway). `⌫ clear` in the console header empties the log on screen and forgets the remembered commands.

 Note that the map only auto-fits when new data arrives or the projection changes — editing a layer's style, toggling visibility or removing a layer